eliotcochrane/eliotcochrane.github.io/_posts/2024-07-08-kurikoma-golf-club.md

 ***

 Weaving holes throughout the red pine forest within Oshu City, Kurikoma Golf Club provides a great view of Mt.
-Komagatake as you make your way through the course.
+Komagatake as throughout the course.
 Designed with the idea of not modifying the natural contouring, the relatively flat course is complemented by the natural undulations throughout, giving an elegant experience that leaves a taste to come back for more.

 Originally built in 1978 with 18 holes, a further 9-hole expansion was built in 1990 due to the increased golf demand during the financial bubble.
 During the Japanese Bubble Economy from 1986 to 1991, access to expendable funds was more common, and golf became a sport for the people.
 This rush for golf pushed Kurikoma Golf Club to invest in an additional 9 holes to accommodate the appetite.